mpolimen/little_screen_cinema/source/_posts/wysw-the-tatami-galaxy.md

 </div>

+New chapters of life, like starting college, promise fulfillment of our dreams.
+Have you ever caught yourself thinking, "Once I'm out of school, I can start to *really* pursue that hobby" or "After I get that great job, I'll finally be able to relax a little and enjoy life"?
+These notions merely delay actions that can be taken in the present to pursue those dreams and attain happiness *now*, yet we still fall for the deception.

 <p>Meet <b>Watashi</b>, the protagonist of <i><a href="https://myanimelist.net/anime/7785/Yojouhan_Shinwa_Taikei?q=the%20tatami&cat=anime">The Tatami Galaxy</a></i>: after missing his opportunity in high school, he starts college with the goal of choosing the right club to join that will give him the perfect college experience, the <b>Rose-Colored Campus Life</b>.
 The show takes him on a journey into what each decision offers him, always leaving him with regrets.</p>

-New chapters of life, like starting college, promise fulfillment of our dreams.
-Have you ever caught yourself thinking, "Once I'm out of school, I can start to *really* pursue that hobby" or "After I get that great job, I'll finally be able to relax a little and enjoy life"?
-However, these notions merely delay actions that can be taken in the present to pursue those dreams and attain happiness *now*.

 My goal with this article is to explain why going through these possible lives of Watashi's can leave a lasting impression on how you live your own life, while explaining how the pieces of this show come together to convey its message so artistically.
 Now that we're on the same page, let's begin with...